 1. Start early

-Tackle simple tasks in the week leading up to Thanksgiving.
-Don’t leave everything to Thanksgiving morning because you will surely be overwhelmed.
-For example, you can set the dining room table days in advance.
+One of the most useful tips on how to survive thanksgiving with family is to tackle simple tasks in the week leading up to Thanksgiving.
+Don’t leave everything on Thanksgiving morning because you will surely be overwhelmed.

-You can even start preparing for your Thanksgiving right now.
+Adhering to this piece of advice on how to get through Thanksgiving with family, you can feel more energetic.
+You can even start preparing for your Thanksgiving family evening right now.
 Consider making decorations or purchasing some and decorating your house this week.
 The earlier, the better.

 2. Accept help